PRTG & Lansweeper - Taking the 'un' out of 'unknown'

 While the phrasing of the statement drew much comment and no little ridicule, what he was saying was basically true.
 One of the key concepts in risk management is the idea that there are risks that we are aware of and understand (known knowns), there are those that we are aware of, but don’t understand (known unknowns), those that we understand, but are not aware of (unknown knowns); and those that we are neither aware of, nor understand (unknown unknowns).

-By now, you probably asking, “Where the heck is he going with this?”
+By now, you're probably asking, “Where the heck is he going with this?”
 Let me explain.
-Those risk categories, particularly the last two, apply perfectly to the dark art of asset management - you can’t manage and control what you don’t know you have.
+Those risk categories, particularly the last two, apply perfectly to the dark art of asset management – you can’t manage and control what you don’t know you have.

 Keeping track of IT assets with Lansweeper

-In many organisations, the IT department is responsible for not just keeping the infrastructure running efficiently, but also for the procurement, maintenance and ultimately disposal of the physical hardware and software assets the company relies upon.
+In many organizations, the IT department is responsible for not just keeping the infrastructure running efficiently, but also for the procurement, maintenance and ultimately disposal of the physical hardware and software assets the company relies upon.
 This responsibility carries financial, compliance and security implications.
 Not having an accurate inventory of tech assets is inefficient, costly and a potential security risk; and for all but the smallest networks, an inventory spreadsheet just won’t cut it.

 Lansweeper provides complete visibility across the entire technology asset estate.
 Through the use of industry standard protocols and optionally, an easily distributed, small footprint agent, the system automatically discovers all networked devices and extracts detailed information about each one, to build a detailed asset inventory.
 This can be further enhanced by combining information from other data sources, such as purchasing systems.
 Allowing the full asset lifecycle to be tracked from procurement, through “ownership” by different users, to eventual disposal.